NiShITa-code/IQ_quiz/README.md

 4. Start the app

 ## Contributing
-We welcome contributions to improve the IQ Quiz App.
-To contribute, please follow these steps:
+- To contribute, please follow these steps:
-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature: git checkout -b feature-name Make your changes and commit them: git commit -m 'Add new feature' Push to your branch: git push origin feature-name Create a pull request.
+- Create a new branch for your feature: git checkout -b feature-name
+- Make your changes and commit them: git commit -m 'Add new feature'
+- Push to your branch: git push origin feature-name
+- Create a pull request.
-For bug fixes or feature requests, please open an issue to discuss the changes you'd like to make.
+- For bug fixes or feature requests, please open an issue to discuss the changes you'd like to make.